The man behind the project

-Niels Vermeersch (aka Niels de Saint Gilliens, Niels van Flandrensis) is the founder and the first (and only) head of state of the Grand Duchy of Flandrensis.
+Nicholas de Mersch d’Oyenberghe (aka Nicholas of Flandrensis) is the founder and the first head of state of the Grand Duchy of Flandrensis.

-As Grand Duke, Niels is the face of Flandrensis and the official representative of its worldwide community.
-He’s the head of the Government and has several constitutional powers like the appointment of ministers or ambassadors, signing treaties, etc. Niels is highly involved in the international community of micronations and he’s a frequent guest and speaker at meetings and international conferences of micronations.
+As Grand Duke, Nicholas is the face of Flandrensis and the official representative of its worldwide community.
+He’s the head of the Government and has several constitutional powers like the appointment of ministers or ambassadors, signing treaties, etc. Nicholas is highly involved in the international community of micronations and he’s a frequent guest and speaker at meetings and international conferences of micronations.

 Why the title of Grand Duke?

-Niels holds the title of Grand Duke of Flandrensis but he calls himself “the man behind the project Flandrensis” and never uses the title outside Flandrensis.
+Nicholas holds the title of Grand Duke of Flandrensis but he calls himself “the man behind the project Flandrensis” and never uses his titles outside the micronational community.
 He started with his micronation in 2008 as a temporary hobby during the holidays without any long term intention.
 He took the medieval ages as a source of inspiration for his micronation and therefore he chose for it to be a Grand Duchy rather than a republic.
-In real life Niels is not a monarchist, but people know him today as the “Grand Duke”.
+In real life Nicholas is not a monarchist, but people know him today as the “Grand Duke”.

-Today Niels is a well-known figure in the micronational community, especially for his influence in ecological micronationalism.
-He spend most of his time dealing with Flandrensian affairs and raising awareness for climate change.
-The Grand Duchess often calls Flandrensis his second job … Since 2015 he has been a council member of the French speaking organisation ‘La MicroFrancophonie’ and he’s a frequent guest at micronational meeting and conferences.
+Today Nicholas is a well-known figure in the micronational community, especially for his influence in ecological micronationalism.
+He spend most of his time dealing with Flandrensian affairs, contact with other micronations and raising awareness for climate change.
+The Grand Duchess often calls Flandrensis his second job …

-Transforming Flandrensis from a temporary hobby into a serious ecological project, he has been interviewed and mentioned several times in the international media (regional and national newspapers, television network channels, radio, books, scientific / cultural magazine, etc.) about Flandrensis or micronationalism in general.
+Transforming Flandrensis from a temporary hobby into a serious ecological project and non-profit organisation, he has been interviewed and mentioned several times in the international media about Flandrensis or micronationalism in general.